NOTICE: NOTIFICATION — DATE

 Bria Staten-Favors

-The life of a college student can get pretty hectic.
-Sometimes you are so busy juggling class, homework, work, social activities, etc. that health and self-care often fall to the bottom of the priority list.
-It’s much easier to do well in college if your physical and mental health is taken care of.
-Here are three tips for staying healthy in college:
+College can be a demanding time.
+Sometimes, you are so busy juggling class, homework, a job, social activities, etc. that health and self-care often fall to the bottom of the priority list.
+Here are three tips to stay healthy in college:

 #1 Time Management and Planning

-Be careful and particular where and how you spend your time.
-Accept that you can only do two of the following things: get 8 hours of sleep at night, make a great GPA or spend all the time you want hanging out with your friends.
-Prioritize these things.
+Be aware of how you spend your time.
+Accept that you can only do two of the following things: get 8 hours of sleep a night, make a great GPA or spend all the time you want hanging out with friends.
 Set aside time during the week to work on your papers and study for exams.
-Take that time very seriously and accomplish the goals you set.
-This way you’re free to use your weekends to hang out with your friends and do things that make you happy.
+This way you can spend your weekends hanging out with your friends.